 A shareholders’ agreement can be implemented.

-Option 2: Family transition: this is the best option to continue your legacy and goodwill when the business has a suitable family successor.
+This is the best option to continue your legacy and goodwill when the business has a suitable family successor.

 The estate planning allows for this transition.